cpressey/Ahead-of-Time-eval/README.md

 folding only reduces the function to a constant when *all* of its arguments are constant.

+Is it related to staged computation?
+Insofar as staged computation is a very general concept, it must be; like partial evaluation, it is a kind of "precomputation transformation", moving some computations to an earlier "stage".
+On the other hand, this level of generality doesn't seem to be what most people mean when they use the term "staged computation".
+Indeed, discussions of the concept seem to centre around compilation and generating executable code at runtime [[Footnote 6]](#footnote-6).
+But Ahead-of-Time `eval` happens ahead-of-time only, and need not involve compiling.

 Clearly it is also related to hygienic macros, but I refer back to my opinion at the beginning of the article.
 Hygienic macro systems almost always seem to start with conventional (unhygienic) macros and then patch them up so that they're hygienic.
-This seems to approach the entire problem from a different angle, obviating the very need for macros in some instances.
+Ahead-of-Time `eval` seems to approach the entire problem from a different angle, obviating the very need for macros in some instances.

 It also seems to be related to evaluation techniques for functional languages, although my impression is that much of the existing work there is to support more performant ways of implementing lazy languages.
-Ahead-of-Time eval addresses performance in much the same way macros do, but that is not their goal.
+Ahead-of-Time eval can perform optimization in much the same way macros do, and in much the same way memoization does, by computing a result once and using it many times instead of recomputing it each time.
+But, like macros, it not restricted to memoization.

 - - - -